arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 - [PLC IDE & Arduino Cloud integration example project](assets/Opta_PLCIDE_Cloud.zip) file compatible with Opta™

 ***This tutorial requires the latest versions of the PLC IDE & PLC IDE Tools ( >= v 1.0.4 ).
 You can get the latest versions [here](https://www.arduino.cc/en/software#arduino-plc-ide) for the latest PLC IDE and its tools.
-If it is your first time using the Arduino PLC IDE, we highly recommend you to begin with [Arduino® PLC IDE Setup & Device License Activation](https://docs.arduino.cc/software/plc-ide/tutorials/plc-ide-setup-license).***
+If it is your first time using the Arduino PLC IDE, we highly recommend you to begin with [Arduino PLC IDE Setup & Device License Activation](https://docs.arduino.cc/software/plc-ide/tutorials/plc-ide-setup-license).***

 ## PLC IDE & Arduino Cloud Integration